KateStar-git/Spring-Boot-REST-API-Security-with-JPA-Hibernate/README.md

 # Spring-Boot-REST-API-Security-with-JPA-Hibernate
-It shows how to secure  a Spring Boot REST API with Spring Security using JPA/Hibernate.
+It shows how to secure  a Spring Boot REST API with Spring Security (custom tables) using JPA/Hibernate.

 ## Database scripts(using MySql)
 The first script adds sample employees to the database which is my sample data for